lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Block

-When a Block {{RFC7959}} option is used, SCHC compression MUST send its Content in the Compression Residue.
-The SCHC Rule describes an empty TV with a MO set to "ignore" and a CDA to "value-sent.
-Block option allows fragmentation at the CoAP level that is compatible with SCHC fragmentation, both can be used.
+When a packet uses a Block {{RFC7959}} option, SCHC compression MUST send its content in the Compression Residue.
+The SCHC Rule describes an empty TV with a MO set to "ignore" and a CDA to "value-sent."
+Block option allows fragmentation at the CoAP level that is compatible with SCHC fragmentation.
+Both fragmentation mechanisms are complementary, and the node may use them for the same packet as needed.

 ## Observe

 The {{RFC7641}} defines the Observe option.
-The SCHC Rule description will define the TV to "not-sent", MO to "ignore", and the CDA to "value-sent".
+The SCHC Rule description will define the TV to "not-sent," MO to "ignore," and the CDA to "value-sent."
 SCHC does not limit the maximum size for this option (3 bytes).
 To reduce the transmission size, either the device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.

-Since the Observe option MAY use an RST message to inform a server that the client does not require the Observe response; a specific SCHC Rule SHOULD exist to allow the message's compression with the RST type.
+Since the Observe option MAY use an RST message to inform a server that the client does not require the Observe response, a specific SCHC Rule SHOULD exist to allow the message's compression with the RST type.